Dharmapuri district

 Dharmapuri district is one of the 38 districts in the state of Tamil-Nadu, India.
 It is the first district created in Tamil Nadu after the independence of India by splitting it from then-Salem district on 2 October 1965.
+The district headquarters is Dharmapuri.
 Dharmapuri District is one of the major producers of mango in the state, fine quality granite is found in the district.
 It is also one of the main sericulture belts in the state.
 Around 30 percent of the district's area is under forest cover.
 Kaveri enters Tamil Nadu through this district.
 Dharmapuri district had the lowest literacy rate of 74.23% in Tamilnadu during the 2011 census.

 Etymology

 Dharmapuri was called Thagadur during the Sangam era.
 The name Thagadur is derived from two Tamil words, Thagadu meaning iron ore, and ur meaning place.
 The name Thagadur was changed to Dharmapuri after the Sangam period, possibly during the period of the Vijayanagara Empire or the period of the Kingdom of Mysore.
 The name Thagadur is still used by some of the people of Dharmapuri.